options1k/options1k/content/blog/strategies/0dte strategy.md

 So, I will enter additional positions on Tuesday/Wednesday/Thursday/Friday at 3pm if VIX>20, and daily EMA>10.

 ### Summary

 Leg into iron condors on Tuesday and Friday based on times above.

+## ORB

+ORB stands for "Opening Range Breakout", and is a common strategy among 0DTE traders.

+Basically, you look at the highest and lowest price of a certain period after market opens.
+For example, a 60 minute ORB would look at the highest and lowest price during the first hour of the market.

+If the price breaks through one of the extremes, then you make a trade.